Do Grilled Foods Cause Cancer?

 How to reduce risk of cancer when grilling

-• Reduce the time that meat is exposed to extreme heat and flames by marinating and/or partially cooking with another heat source (oven, microwave, pan) before grilling.
+- Shorten grill time.
+You can reduce the time that meat is exposed to extreme heat and flames by cutting it into smaller pieces before grilling.
+Marinating and/or partially cooking with another heat source (oven, microwave, pan) before grilling also helps lower the time spent on the grill.

 References

-Mary Beth Terry, PhD, is professor of epidemiology in the Department of Environmental Health Sciences, Mailman School of Public Health, and co-leader of Cancer Population Sciences and associate director for community cancer prevention at the Herbert Irving Comprehensive Cancer Center, the home for cancer research and patient care at Columbia University Irving Medical Center.
+Mary Beth Terry, PhD, is professor of epidemiology in the Department of Environmental Health Sciences, Mailman School of Public Health, and co-leader of Cancer Population Sciences and associate director for community cancer prevention at the Herbert Irving Comprehensive Cancer Center.